marukatsutech/special_relativity/README.md

 Fig. 4-1 Precession of Light-Arrow

-The tiny rotations caused by the Light-arrow accompanied by precession appear to spread throughout the Light-sphere, and can be seen as a collection of rotations because the Light-arrow-phase changes randomly and rapidly as explained in the previous section.
+The tiny rotations caused by the Light-arrow accompanied by precession appear to spread throughout the Light-sphere, and can be seen as a group of rotations because the Light-arrow-phase changes randomly and rapidly as explained in the previous section.
 Then,if you focus on a point on the Light-Sphere (the point indicated by the direction of the Light-Arrow), as that point moves a small distance it will make a small rotation, causing it to curve slightly as it moves, appearing to draw a large circle.
 (To repeat, the Light-arrow-phase changes randomly, so it does not actually rotate, but rather appears to rotate because the Light-phase changes synchronized with the changes in the Light-arrow-phase.)
 Then, when that point reaches the center of the Light-sphere (the equator), it will draw a large circle in the opposite direction.
 This is because, as explained in the previous section, in the third and fourth quadrants of the coordinate system, the direction of time from the observer's perspective is negative, and the direction of rotation is also reversed (Fig. 4-2).

 ![image_ch4_fig4-2](https://github.com/marukatsutech/special_relativity/blob/main/image_ch4_fig4-2.png)

-Fig. 4-2 Assemble of rotations
+Fig. 4-2 Group of rotations

 As a result, the light arrow will form a figure eight, similar to what was explained in Chapter 3.
 In addition, since the minute rotation due to the precession of the Light-arrow spreads over the entire Light-sphere, no matter where the starting point is, it will always trace a figure eight, and therefore it will always trace the same figure eight from any observer, which is consistent with the relative way of thinking (Fig. 4-3).